Women’s Altra Lone Peak 9 Review

 Bottom Line

-The Altra Lone Peak 8 puts a pep in our step with its roomy fit and zero-drop design, making it a favorite for hiking and trail running.
-We appreciate the wide toe box, which gives our toes plenty of room to spread out and prevents blisters, especially during long hikes.
-The ripstop mesh upper dries quickly and stands up well to wear, even in wet conditions.
-However, we’ve found that the shoe’s durability might not hold up as well on very rugged terrain, and some may find getting used to the zero-drop design can take some time.
+The Altra Lone Peak 9 puts a pep in our step with its roomy fit and zero-drop design, making it a favorite for hiking and trail running.
+We appreciate the wide toe box and zero drop design (though some may find it takes getting used to), which mold to the natural contours of our feet.

-If you’re exploring other great options, look at our full guide to the best women’s hiking shoes, where we also cover fantastic long-distance worthy options.
+If you’re exploring other great options, look at our full guide to the best women’s hiking shoes.

 Quick Specs